GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit01/unit01-06_assignment.md

 As you might become aware by reading this assignment, there is a great chance that you have to gather considerable more information to actually solve the given assignment.
 More precisely, once you have solved the R programming task you are not be off the hook since you have to familiarize yourself with Git and GitHub to actually submit your solution.
 {: .notice--warning}

-This assignment will be marked.
+This assignment will not be marked.
 {: .notice--info}